New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Fishing

 New York has abundant freshwater and saltwater fishing opportunities.
 From trout streams in the Catskills to deep-sea fishing off Long Island, anglers can find a variety of fish species.
-Jake’s Catskill Fly Fishing Guides stands out as a premier service for anglers seeking an unforgettable fishing experience.
+Jake’s Catskill Fly Fishing Guides is a premier service for anglers seeking an unforgettable fishing experience.
 Led by the knowledgeable and passionate guide, Jake, the outfit specializes in fly fishing adventures across the pristine rivers and streams of the Catskill Mountains.

 Resorts to Explore